MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/emea-gbr-mtd-vat-integration.md

 All the actions with Electronic message are reflected on **Action log** fast tab.

 For Electronic message in **Ready to generate VAT return** status a report generation can be initialized.
-To options of generation are available:
+Two options of generation are available:

--   **Preview VAT return** – the file is be generated in MS Excel format, attached to the Electronic message, no statuses are changed.
+-   **Preview VAT return** – the file will be generated in MS Excel format, attached to the Electronic message, no statuses will be changed.

--   **Generate file for submission** – the file is be generated in JSON format, attached to the Electronic message, Electronic message status is updated to **Generated VAT return**, Status of linked Electronic message items are updated to **Reported**.
+-   **Generate file for submission** – the file will be generated in JSON format, attached to the Electronic message, Electronic message status will be updated to **Generated VAT return**, Status of linked Electronic message items will be updated to **Reported**.

 ### Generate VAT return in MS Excel for preview

 To generate a VAT return in “VAT 100” format in MS Excel, open **Tax** \> **Inquires and reports** \> **Electronic messages** \> **Electronic messages**, select either **UK MTD VAT TEST** processing for testing purposes or **UK MTD VAT returns** for real-life interoperation with production HMRC web application, select Electronic message record related to the period for which you want to generate a file on **Messages** fast tab and click **Generate report** button on the Action pane of the **Messages** fast tab. **Generate report** button is available for Electronic messages in status:

--   **Ready to generate VAT return** – user change Electronic message status to this value via **Update status** button.
+-   **Ready to generate VAT return** – user changes Electronic message status to this value via **Update status** button.

 -   **Error VAT return generation** – if during generation of report an error occurs, the Electronic message status will be changed to **Error VAT return generation**.

 -   **Error VAT return submission** – if during submission of the report an error occurs, the Electronic message status will be changed to **Error VAT return submission**.
 Response with error description is attached to the **Action log**.

 Select **Preview VAT return** Action on Run processing dialog and click OK.
-As a result of **Preview VAT return** Action, the file will be generated in the Microsoft Excel format, attached to the Electronic message, no statuses are changed.
+As a result of **Preview VAT return** Action, the file will be generated in the Microsoft Excel format, attached to the Electronic message, no statuses will be changed.
 To see the file, select the Electronic message and click on **clip** button in the top right corner of the page on the Action pane.
 An attachment page for the selected message will be opened.
 Select the last one (**VAT statement.xlsx**) and click on **Open** button on the Action pane.
 The file will be opened in Excel.

 You may regenerate VAT 100 report several times until you generate the report in JSON format and Electronic message status will be changed to **Generated VAT return**.